 Ex Parte Communication.
-When a board member communicates about the case (to an applicant or other person involved) outside the evidentiary hearing at the BOA (Board of Adjustment) meeting in which the case is heard.
-This should be avoided and must be disclosed at the hearing if it occurs.
+When a board member communicates about a case (to an applicant or person involved) outside the evidentiary hearing at the Board's meeting in which the case is heard.
+This should be avoided and must be disclosed at the hearing.